 01 of 08

-"Bathrooms set the stage for the beginning and end to your day.
+"Bathrooms set the stage for the beginning and end of your day.
 Seeing your face and clothes in their true colors provides context.
 That is why I prefer clean white walls that reflect natural light in bathrooms," says interior designer Jennifer Jean Morris.
-A white room keeps things feeling fresh, but the warm undertone ensure it doesn't feel sterile.
+A white room keeps things feeling fresh, but the warm undertone ensures it doesn't feel sterile.
+Benjamin Moore describes this crisp white to be "fresh as the first snowfall."

 02 of 08